|

 (Wired

-administrator to define a set of keys (or just one key) for the
+WEP allows the administrator to define a set of keys (or just one

-WLAN.
-These keys are shared among the clients and access points and
+key) for the WLAN.
+These keys are shared among the clients and

-network access and eavesdropping.
-WEP decryption is rather
+which prevents unauthorized network access and eavesdropping.
+WEP

 WEP/WPA Keys